Saurabhkg03/Amazon-reviews-extract/README.md

 # Amazon-reviews-extract
 Amazon reviews extracts by using BeautifulSoup, Splash JS, Docker, Python.

-**Extract/Scrape the amazon reviews of your desired product easily by following the next steps:-**
+**Extract/Scrape the amazon reviews of your desired product easily by following the next steps one by one:-**

 # Installation
 ## 1.Install all the Dependancies and libraries you need-